YARC-Official/News/articles/0000_launcher-0.1.0.md

 If you have any problems, please feel free to join [our Discord](https://discord.gg/sqpu4R552r) and let us know.
 If there are any "launcher-breaking" bugs, we'll be sure to address it as soon as possible.

+**HUGE** thanks to Pantotone and Kadu for helping me get this up and running.
+I could not have done it without them.

 Thanks for all of your patience!

 Don't stop YARGin'.